joelermantraut/faculty-content-updater/README.md

 Special cases (like links, inline info, etc.) are defined in a way to save it.

 ## Actual progress
 Stacked in download embedded PDF files.
+Looking for way to dismiss save prompt.